gvwilson/sensibleadventures/wrestler/wrestler.md

 He moves forward to the sled traces.
 The dogs grumble and snuffle his hands.
 "I already checked those," Luft says sharply.
-The Anuat continues to tug and twist the leather straps, making minute adjustments and tightening knots.
+The Nukilik continues to tug and twist the leather straps, making minute adjustments and tightening knots.
 The young swordsman looks at Argasdottir angrily, only to be shushed with a handwave.

-The Anuat makes a final slight adjustment in the length of a trace and straightens up, patting one of the elk on his head.
+The Nukilik makes a final slight adjustment in the length of a trace and straightens up, patting one of the elk on his head.
 "Maybe four, maybe five days to the mountains with these.
 If the weather is good,"